 Important: Any pensionable pay received after 31 March 2015 which relates to a period before 1 April 2015 should not be included in CPP1 or CPP2.

-9. Monthly payover of contributions
+9. Monthly pay over of contributions

 Employers participating in the Scheme are required to pay over to the appropriate LGPS administering authority all contributions paid by employees.
 This includes basic contributions and employee contributions to an APC or SCAPC.